Home of APEC Ultra Reverse Osmosis Water Filter Systems

 Why are Nitrates/Nitrites being regulated?

 In 1974, Congress passed the Safe Drinking Water Act.
-This law requires EPA to determine safe levels of chemicals in drinking water which do or may cause health problems.
+This law requires EPA to determine safe levels of chemicals in drinking water that do or may cause health problems.
 These non-enforceable levels, based solely on possible health risks and exposure, are called Maximum Contaminant Level Goals.

-The MCLG for nitrates has been set at 10 parts per million (ppm), and for nitrites at 1 ppm, because EPA believes this level of protection would not cause any of the potential health problems described below.
+The MCLG for nitrates has been set at 10 parts per million (ppm), and for nitrites at 1 ppm because EPA believes this level of protection would not cause any of the potential health problems described below.

 Based on this MCLG, EPA has set an enforceable standard called a Maximum Contaminant Level (MCL).
 MCLs are set as close to the MCLGs as possible, considering the ability of public water systems to detect and remove contaminants using suitable treatment technologies.